canonical/mesa-2404/README.md

 ----

-For details of the graphics-core22 content interface see:

-[TBD]
+For more information about the `graphics-core22` interface, see: [The graphics-core22 snap interface](https://mir-server.io/docs/the-graphics-core22-snap-interface) documentation.